Customer Experience Audit: Starbucks Bets On The Physical Experience

 Editor’s Note: This post is part of a series of Customer Experience Audits.
+Today we discuss customer experience at Starbucks and the smart strategic decision of their CEO.
 See all audits.

 This month Starbucks closed its online store.
 In April of this year Executive Chairman and former CEO Howard Schultz took a stand in front of his investors: “Your product and services, for the most part, cannot be available online and cannot be available on Amazon.”
-In a time when brands are investing in omni-channel experience, Starbucks makes the bold move to close the foundational web channel and focus on the in-person experience.
+In a time when brands are investing in omni-channel experience, Starbucks makes the bold move to close the foundational web channel and focus on the customer experience design of the in-person experience.

 How big is the risk Starbucks is taking of losing loyal customers who buy merchandise online?
 Companies like Ryanair and IndiGo designed check- in for flights primarily on their apps and their customers adapted accordingly.
 Over time, customer behavior follows the design put in front of them.
 Yes, some Starbucks customers will miss their pumpkin spice syrup.
 The loss of their loyalty though will free capital for Starbucks to create an even more seamless app experience and re-imagine its physical spaces.
 That sounds like a great trade off in the long run!